It’s MONEY SAVING CHALLENGE time!!!

 I’m speaking, of course, of the Whole 30 Diet.

-Maybe it’s just me, but what started off relatively easy quickly became difficult when I found myself out at a restaurant with friends, or at home alone with nothing but a bag of chips staring back at me from an otherwise-empty pantry.
+Maybe it’s just me, but what started off relatively easy, quickly became difficult when I found myself out at a restaurant with friends, or at home alone with nothing but a bag of chips staring back at me from an otherwise-empty pantry.

 It’s in those moments that writing down a goal (“follow the Whole 30 diet for a month”) is not enough.
 The only thing that will stop you from giving in to temptation in moments of weakness is the why behind the goal.

 The deeper and more emotional the goal, the better.
-So for example, who do you think has a better chance of sticking to the diet?

-In the same way, spend some time really thinking about the why behind your money saving challenge goal.
+Spend some time really thinking about the why behind your money saving challenge goal.
 Maybe you want to save for a family vacation, or contribute to a 529 plan for your daughter’s college education, or set up an emergency fund.
 Whatever it is, try to think a little deeper than the surface level.

 “I want to save for an emergency fund”